Screening

 • Blood relative with a known Lynch syndrome pathogenic variant.

-• Personal history of a tumour with MMR deficiency.
+• Personal history of a tumor with MMR deficiency.

 • Personal history of a Lynch syndrome-related cancer with diagnosis at age <50 years, or with a synchronous or metachronous related cancer, or with a strong family history of related cancer.